 We will continue to update this page and will send specific information to parents as appropriate.
 Thank you for your support and patience as we all navigate through this.
 If you have questions, please call or text Jim Sexstone, our Executive Director at 513-383-0204.

 Check In and Check Out process will be adjusted, and attendees will be limited to reduce the number of people on site.
-Parents will be asked not to enter cabin areas.
+Parents will be asked not to enter cabin areas and remain in their cars.
 Times will be provided to spread out the check in or check out process.
 Details will be emailed to parents prior to Camp.

 Think of the cabin group as a household or pod, a cohort as a small neighborhood, and all of Camp Carson as a community.
-Campers will only interact with their cohort while outside and masked.
-Campers will not interact with cabins outside their cohort but may pass by them while outside, masked, and at a distance of greater than 6 feet.
+Campers will only interact with their cohort.
+Campers will not interact with cabins outside their cohort but may pass by them while outside and at a distance of greater than 6 feet.

 Modifications will be made to the camp schedule to limit groups in a given area at any one time to allow for physical distancing between cabin cohorts.

-Multi-cabin and multi-cohort activities will take place outdoors and/or utilize physical distancing and masking.
+Multi-cabin and multi-cohort activities will take place outdoors and/or utilize physical distancing.